Erfan-Mashayekh/hpc-turbulence-code/README.md

 Make sure to use `make clean` before you use `make`.
 Sometimes there are build artifacts from previous build processes that spoil your current compilation process. `make clean` takes care of deleting everything that should not be there and allows the compiler to start from scratch.

 Sometimes it is also helpful to delete the `build` folder and create a new one, following the steps from the Compilation section above.

+## How can I see all the compiler flags the generated Makefile is using?

+Instead of using `make`, run `make VERBOSE=1`.
+You can also run `make -n` to invoke a dry run where you see what the Makefile would do in case of compilation.

+## How can I see the test output?

+Instead of using `make test`, run `ctest --verbose`.